 There are also financial benefits:

-Most people charge at home overnight or at their workplace, but some will need to charge while they are on the move.
+Most people charge at home overnight or at their workplace.
 Grants are available for electric vehicle charging infrastructure at home and at workplaces.

-The London Electric Vehicle Charge Points map is a simplified map of rapid charge points across Greater London and up to the M25.
+The London Electric Vehicle Charge Points map is a simplified map of charge points across Greater London and up to the M25.
 It allows you to find your nearest charging point and filter to find charging points exclusively for taxi and private hire vehicle use.

 We're investing £18m and working with the boroughs and other organisations to provide the rapid charging points London needs.
 Sites are on arterial roads we own and maintain, borough roads, car parks and on private land, including Heathrow Airport and multiple Shell service stations.

-The Mayor wants to establish London's taxi fleet as the greenest in the world and to phase out diesel.
-New taxis need to be zero-emission capable to be licensed.
-Tighter requirements have also been introduced for private hire vehicles (minicabs) need to meet new tighter requirements.
+We're making London's taxis to be the greenest in the world.
+New taxis need to be zero-emission capable to be licensed, and private hire vehicles (minicabs) need to meet new tighter requirements.
 Dedicated e-taxi bays are being installed to promote the greening of London's iconic black cab fleet.
 Find out more about our how we're creating greener taxis and greener PHVs.

-LoCITY is an industry-led programme with information to help the freight and fleet sector reduce emissions and switch to ZEC vehicles.
+LoCITY is an industry-led programme to help the freight and fleet sector lead the way in improving air quality and reducing carbon emissions.